AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    firewall-cmd --reload
    ```

-If you are still getting `code=exited status=203/EXEC` or similar errors from `systemctl`, try uninstalling AdGuard Home and installing *directly* into `/usr/local/bin` by using the `-o` option of the install script:
+If you are still getting `code=exited status=203/EXEC` or similar errors from `systemctl`, try uninstalling AdGuard Home and installing it *directly* into `/usr/local/bin` by using the `-o` option of the install script:

 ```sh
 curl -s -S -L 'https://raw.githubusercontent.com/AdguardTeam/AdGuardHome/master/scripts/install.sh' | sh -s -- -o '/usr/local/bin' -v